wesleyboar/DS-User-Guide/user-guide/docs/curating/bestpractices.md

 In the Data Depot Repository (DDR) data preservation is achieved through the combined efforts of the NH community that submits data and metadata following policies and best practices, and the DDR's administrative responsibilities and technical capabilities.
 The following data preservation best practices ensure preservation of the data from the moment in which researchers plan their data projects and for the long term after the data is published.

 Depositing your data and associated research project materials in the DDR meets NSF requirements for data management.
-See our <a href="../../managingdata/datamanagementplan">Data Management Plan</a>.
+See our <a href="../managingdata/#data-management-plan-guidance">Data Management Plan</a>.

-Follow the curation and publication onboarding instructions and steps -documented in the <a href="../guides">Data Curation and Publication Guides</a> - to ensure that your data curation and publication process is smooth and that your public datasets are well organized, complete, and understandable to others.
+Follow the curation and publication onboarding instructions and steps -documented in the <a href="#curation-publication-guides">Data Curation and Publication Guides</a> - to ensure that your data curation and publication process is smooth and that your public datasets are well organized, complete, and understandable to others.

 To facilitate long term access to your published data, when possible, we recommend using open file formats.
 Open file formats facilitate interoperability between datasets and with applications, which in turn facilitates long term access to the datasets. <!-- The Data Curation and Publication Best Practices have information about <a href="/rw/user-guides/curating-publishing-projects/best-practices/">file formats</a> . -->